yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

     ![In the Azure Cloud Shell dialog, a message is displayed that requesting a Cloud Shell succeeded, and the PS Azure prompt is displayed.](media/cloud-shell-ps-azure-prompt.png "Azure Cloud Shell")

-5. At the prompt, you will retrieve information about SQL MI in the hands-on-lab-SUFFIX resource group by entering the following PowerShell command, **replacing SUFFIX** with your unique identifier:
+5. At the prompt, you will retrieve information about SQL MI in the hands-on-lab-SUFFIX resource group by entering the following PowerShell command, **replacing SUFFIX** in the resource group name with your unique identifier:

     ```powershell
     az sql mi list --resource-group hands-on-lab-SUFFIX